 Read here to explore the Dutch horticulture industry.

-The operations of Dutch branches are managed by representatives of the parent companies by virtue of a PoA (Power of Attorney).
-The branch has to carry out the same operations as its parent and its name must be identical.
+International companies planning to establish their presence on the Dutch market at a low cost can open local branches.
+The branch does not have a legal personality and is considered an extension of the international company.
+Therefore, the parent company, established abroad, is liable for all of its actions.
+The operations of Dutch branches are managed by representatives of the parent companies by virtue of a power of attorney.
+The branch has to carry out the same operations as its parent, and its name must be identical.
 Its actions are governed simultaneously by the Dutch laws and the legislation of the country where the international parent company is incorporated.
+The branch provides permanent establishment at a lower cost in comparison to other Dutch company types, and there are no minimum capital requirements with respect to its incorporation.
+This is why many international companies prefer this form of expansion.

 Dutch branches vs. local companies

-The procedure for branch registration is easier compared to other company types, e.g. the private limited liability company, but it still needs to comply with the legislative requirements for taxation and employment.
-According to the law, all branch employees should be covered with social insurance.
-Otherwise, the branch representative may become personally liable in case of failure to pay the necessary contributions.
+The main defining characteristic of a branch, as compared to other business forms like subsidiaries in Holland, is its full dependence on its international parent company.
+Therefore, the international company carries liability for any obligations and debts of the Dutch branch.
+The procedure for branch registration is easier compared to other company types, e.g. a private limited liability company, but it still needs to comply with the legislative requirements for taxation and employment.
+According to the law, all branch employees should be covered by social insurance.
+Otherwise, the branch representative may become personally liable in the event of failure to pay the necessary contributions.
 Branches opened in the Netherlands usually have financial obligations identical to those of local companies.
+The numerous treaties for the avoidance of double taxation that the Netherlands has signed with other countries decrease the branches’ tax burden if they qualify for a reduction in the rate of withholding tax for royalties, interest and dividends.

 Advantages of opening a Dutch branch